akka/alpakka/docs/src/main/paradox/examples/index.md

 @@@ note

-Alpakka examples are available in the [Alpakka Samples](https://akka.io/alpakka-samples/) documentation created from the [Alpakka Samples Repository](https://github.com/akka/alpakka-samples).
+Alpakka examples are available in the [Alpakka Samples Repository](https://github.com/akka/alpakka-samples).

 @@@